 – Other musculoskeletal injuries of the foot, ankle and lower limb

-Being individually designed to suit the biomechanics and structure of each foot, orthotics are capable of targeting very specific problems which underpin pain and disease.
+Being individually designed to suit the biomechanics and structure of each foot, custom made orthotics are capable of targeting very specific problems which underpin pain and disease.
 Mainly functioning by redistributing or offloading pressure and force from some regions of the foot and ankle, these biomechanical devices are capable of allowing time for injuries to heal as well as correcting walking abnormalities and providing symptomatic relief.
 Thus, they can both treat and prevent injuries.

 Orthotics are used with the ultimate aim of restoring foot function back to original capacity, allowing patients to return to normal activity.
 As they are often used as an ongoing rehabilitation plan, they are capable of long-term injury prevention and management.
-It is important to have your feet and gait assessed by a podiatrist in order to determine whether this is a suitable and appropriate treatment option for your podiatric needs.
+It is important to have your feet and gait assessed by a podiatrist in order to determine whether this custom made orthotics is a suitable and appropriate treatment option for your podiatric needs.